-With the release of Windows 10, Microsoft took a lot of heat for particularly permissive default privacy settings, as well as being unclear about exactly what information is sent back to Microsoft, and under what conditions.
+When Microsoft released Windows 10, they took a lot of heat for particularly permissive default privacy settings, as well as a lack of clarity about what information is sent back to Microsoft and under what conditions.

-While they’ve addressed some of those issues in the months since, it all serves to highlight an important concept that many people all too readily overlook: the operating system on your machine has a tremendous capability to protect – or violate – your privacy.
+While they’ve addressed some of those issues, it all serves to highlight an important concept that many people all too readily overlook: the operating system on your machine has a tremendous capability to protect — or violate — your privacy.

 Do you trust it?